How to keep finding house sitting jobs in 2021

-Check alerts regularly.
+Check alerts regularly

 With so many new people entering the house sitting arena, it's becoming more important to check and respond to your alerts as quickly as possible.
 Many home owners stop the applications after just 10 responses.

-6) Know what you want when reviewing assignments
+7. Know what you want when reviewing assignments

 Obviously the location and dates are important, so we isolate those sits that fit the time period gaps on our calendar.
-We don't discount those that overlap a little - if they are close by we could separate to cover a day or two on overlapping sits.
+We don't overlook those that overlap a little - if they are close by we could separate to cover a day or two on overlapping sits.
 Sometimes home owners are able to be flexible with their dates, especially if they have't booked their flights.

-Next we assess the home owner's advert.
-We look for the following:
+Next we assess the home owner's advert:

 This is a list that will potentially grow as you become more established as a house sitter.
 It's only after experiencing a number of different situations, in a variety of environments, that we've really identified what to avoid for our particular situation.
 Here are just a few of these items:

 As soon as you've found an assignment that suits you, send in your application.
 I think the key to success is to personalize your email or message and make connections.
 Talk about points from within the advert and use the pet's names.
 If you identify with something in the listing, or perhaps know the area, then mention this.
 We often become friends with our home owners and this is usually because we find sits where we make like-minded connections.

 When making an application, remember at all times that it is about fulfilling the home owner's needs first, not your own.
 Talk about how you can do that.
 Draw on your experiences and put links to anything that can back up your application, such as your personal website, a blog you've written - anything to reaffirm your credibility.

-Of course, I'm not suggesting that you negate your own needs, but don't make them the focus of your application.
+I'm not suggesting that you negate your own needs, but don't make them the focus of your application.